Intsights/sergeant/docs/worker/methods/requeue.md

-# Worker - requeue
+# requeue

-The `requeue` method pushes back the task to the queue without increasing the run count by one.
-The way it works is by raising a `WorkerRequeue` exception which cause the worker to interrupt.
-It means you should call `requeue` only if you have nothing more to do.
-Calling `requeue` and catching the exception will not interrupt the worker but the task would be pushed back to the queue anyway. `requeue` makes the task to be considered as a failed task. `consumable_from` is a timestamp of when the task should be considered as a consumable task and can be popped from the queue.
+Using this method, the task is pushed back to the queue without increasing the its `run_count`.
+It works by raising a `WorkerRequeue` exception, which causes the worker to interrupt.
+It means you should call `requeue` only if there is nothing else to do.
+If you call `requeue` and catch the exception, the worker will not be interrupted, but the task will still be returned to the queue.
+Tasks that are requeued are considered failed tasks. `consumable_from` is the Unix time represents the point in time when the task becomes consumable and can be popped from the queue. `0` means now.

 ???+ warning "Requeue from handlers"
-    One should never call `requeue` from the following handlers:
+    `requeue` should never be called from the following handlers:

     - `on_success`
     - `on_retry`